dumux/dumux/tutorial/ex3/README.md

 ### 2.1.
 Incompressible component

 Open the file `myincompressiblecomponent.hh`.
-You can see in line 40 that a component should always derive from the _Component_ class (see `dumux/material/components/component.hh`), which defines the interface of a _DuMuX_ component with all possibly required functions to be overloaded by the actual implementation.
+You can see in line 40 that a component should always derive from the _Base_ class (see `dumux/material/components/base.hh`), which defines the interface of a _DuMuX_ component with all possibly required functions to be overloaded by the actual implementation.
+Additionally it is required for liquids to derive from the _Liquid_ class (see `dumux/material/components/liquid.hh`), for gases to derive from the _Gas_ class (see `dumux/material/components/gas.hh`) and for solids to derive from the _Solid_ class (see `dumux/material/components/solid.hh`).

 ```c++
 /*!